sibi15/Cloud-Health-Diagnostics/README.md

 # Cloud Health Diagnostics: AI Medical Scan Classifier
 This project implements a deep learning pipeline for early-stage medical diagnosis, deployed using AWS SageMaker.
-It first detects the scan type (X-ray, CT, MRI), then performs a preliminary classification using trained CNN models.
-The system is built to assist medical professionals and patients by offering early insights ahead of formal diagnosis.
+It first detects the scan type (X-ray, CT, or MRI), then performs a preliminary classification using trained CNN models.
+The system is designed to assist medical professionals and patients by offering early insights ahead of formal diagnosis.

 Tools and Libraries:
 - Python, AWS SageMaker, TensorFlow, Keras